MercersKitchen/Website-Mentoring/README.md

 - HS Assets: RPi Student Expert in Hosting Websites, Websites Club

 ## Progression

-Ken and Mark meet to discuss
-- Appropriate Celebration for images to be taken of
-- Time and needs to prototype workflow and webpages
-- Technology options and communication between buildings
-- Field trip of students so Grade 5 students have mentors to help them
-  - Best seating arrangements more mentoring many students at a time and so students are able to quickly see each other's screens
-  - Time and dates for students to meet

 Webpage Template
 - Boilerplate, Commenting, style and script files (ordering to overwrite so defaults are able to be changed but not overwritten)